 I love running.
-So, getting up at 6a.m. and going for an early morning run was a cinch for me.
-No sweat, pun intended, I look forward to this quiet time every morning, to feel the fresh air, softly, whizzing by me, the birds all in harmony around me, as I quietly embrace my thoughts.
+So, getting up at 6:00 a.m. and going for an early morning run is a cinch for me.
+No sweat, pun intended.
+I look forward to this quiet time every morning, to feel the fresh air, softly, whizzing by as I run, the birds all in harmony around me, as I quietly embrace my thoughts.

 On the other hand, eating healthy is a habit I am steadfastly working on.
-That’s because unhealthy foods, like chicken wings (fried), pizza, hamburgers and fries, etc. all seem to call out my name!
-This habit of eating healthy is an ongoing habit I’m slowly conquering.
+That’s because unhealthy foods, like chicken wings (my fav), pizza, hamburgers and fries, etc. all seem to call out my name!
+This habit of eating healthy is an ongoing one I’m slowly conquering.
 At the grocery store, I read all labels before putting the item in my shopping cart.
-The vegetable section has become my most favorite section in the store, something I would never had said aloud five years ago!
+The vegetable section has become my most favorite section in the store, something I would never had said aloud a few years ago!
 When ordering at restaurants, I’m guided by both what is in the dish and the calorie count.
 I’m convinced eating healthy will soon become the norm for me.

-When we ask that question, what we really want to know is how long do we have to tough it out before it gets easier?
-Is there a light at the end of the tunnel where we don’t have to try so hard anymore?
+What you really want to know is how long do I have to tough it out before it gets easier?
+Is there a light at the end of the tunnel where I don’t have to try so hard anymore?
 In other words, when will this new behavior become automatic?

 While it will be different from one person to the next and even from one habit to the next, there are a few things to keep in mind.

 Habits will form faster if you stick to the same time and environment each day.
-Instead of going for a walk whenever, keep your sneakers next to the door and schedule your walk every day at 6pm, right after dinner for example.
+For example, if going for a walk is a habit you want to cultivate, then keep your sneakers next to the front door and schedule your walk every day at 6:00 p.m., right after dinner.

 A constant reminder of why you’re trying to change your behavior is also helpful.
-Remind yourself every day that you’re exercising so your body stays strong and you can go play with the kids or grandkids in the yard.
-Or put up a picture to remind you that you’re making frugal habits so you can one day purchase your dream home.
-Keep your reason why you’re changing front and center and then be prepared to stick it out.
-Yes it will take some time to make new habits and replace old ones.
-But it will be well worth it in the end.
+Remind yourself every day that you’re exercising so your body stays strong and fit.
+So, put a picture of that expensive outfit you’ve been longing to buy.
+Keep the reason why you’re changing front and center and then be prepared to stick it out.